BotGMP/stem-binaries/docs/guide.md

 (Time, Memory) = (0.014, 2.72)
 ```

-The number of frames means the size of the trace and runtime the time that the monitor generation process took excluding the time of the solver.
-Memmory (in megabytes) and time (in seconds) means the time and memory the solver spent.
+The number of frames means the size of the trace, and runtime is the time the monitor generation process took without the execution time of the solver.
+Memory (in megabytes) and time (in seconds) means the time and memory the solver spent.